-- 68. The City and Union agree that no person employed or applying for employment shall in any way be discriminated against because of race, color, creed, religion, sex, national origin, physical handicap, physical disability, age, political affiliation or opinion, sexual orientation, gender identity, marital status, or other non-merit factors, nor shall a person be the subject of sexual harassment as prohibited by State or Federal law, or be subject to illegal harassment. - 69.
-In the event more than one administrative remedy may be available within the City and County governmental system of San Francisco, the Union and the employee shall elect only one.
+- 57. The City and Union agree that no person employed or applying for employment shall in any way be discriminated against because of that person's actual or perceived race, color, creed, religion, sex/gender, national origin, ancestry, physical disability, mental disability, medical condition (associated with cancer, a history of cancer, or genetic characteristics), HIV/AIDS status, genetic information, marital status, age, political affiliation or opinion, gender identity, gender expression, sexual orientation, military or veteran status, or other protected category under the law, or other non-merit factors. - 58.
+This section is not intended to affect the right of any employee to elect any applicable administrative remedy for discrimination proscribed herein.
+In the event more than one administrative remedy is offered by the City, the Union and the employee shall elect only one.
 The election is irrevocable.
+It is understood that this paragraph shall not foreclose the election by an affected employee of any administrative or statutory remedy provided by law.